mvle/eurosys2021_PEF_OpenPOWER/README.md

 ### CPU performance experiments:
 NOTE: SPEC CPU2017 is not open source.
 A licensed version is provided for committee evaluators on the designated machines.

-Installing SPEC CPU2017
+Installing SPEC CPU2017 *(Skip if using provided VM images)*
 - Run req-install.sh to prepare VM for SPEC CPU2017 installation
 - Install SPEC CPU2017 ver 1.1.0

 NOTE: Installation of tools need to use default location (src root folder -- just hit enter), changing the default location cause failure

-- Copy speccpu2017.cfg into config folder
+- Copy speccpu2017.cfg into config folder *(Skip if using provided VM images)*

 Running the benchmark:
 - cd into the root CPU SPEC folder